 Students in the Nursing major are required to have another physical examination prior to entrance into the clinical nursing courses.
 At this time the student must show evidence that they have current immunizations for polio, tetanus, diphtheria, MMR, and Hepatitis B. A Titer must be documented to prove immunity to varicella.
 A two-step TB skin test is also required.
 A chest X-ray is required only if the TB skin test is positive.

 A student handbook is available online.
-This handbook includes the Code of Conduct, campus policies, academic calendars, and general information.
+This handbook includes the Code of Conduct, campus policies, and general information.

 (Lamoni and Independence Campuses - Fall and Spring Semesters)

-39 States plus District of Columbia and Puerto Rico are represented.
-40 Countries are represented.
+41 States plus American Somoa, Armed Forces Europe, District of Columbia and Puerto Rico are represented.
+25 Countries are represented.